Ceudan/Coden_Portfolio/README.md

 \
 &#8291;3.
 Character classification using a convolutional neural network followed by several fully connected layers.

-We succesfully achieved an accuracy of 71% per entire CAPTCHA image and 91% per individual character.
+Achieved mark of 90%.
+Achieved an accuracy of 71% per entire CAPTCHA image and 91% per individual character.
 These accuracies are high given that CAPTCHAs are designed not to be bypassed by computer software.
 \
 \
 Skills Learned: computer vision libraries, image processing, deep-learning, generating custom train data